Confidence intervals for the Cox model test error from cross-validation: Discussion

-We have demonstrated that the nested CV procedure for estimating the MSE of the prediction error--specifically the C-index--leads to confidence intervals of the prediction error with valid coverage in survival analysis settings.
-Both the simulation and real data experiments showed that naive CV based confidence intervals had poor coverage, which got further exacerbated in the $p > n$ scenario, while the confidence intervals from the nested CV procedure achieves the nominal coverage.
-We observe that a sufficiently large number of repetition for the nested CV algorithm is necessary for getting a reliable estimate of the MSE and for the confidence intervals to attain proper coverage.
-Increasing the number of repetition renders the process computationally more intensive, but these repetitions can be easily run in parallel.
-Furthermore, the nested CV algorithm is not limited to the Cox PH model, but can be applied to other types of survival models, including other supervised learning models through survival stacking \citep{craig2021}.
-Code for our nested CV implementation will be made available.
+While we focused on the C-index for the experiments, this approach is not limited to the C-index metric alone.
+Bates {\it et al.} (2021) has shown that nested CV can be used for model performance metrics like the MSE in regression settings and accuracy in classification settings.
+Furthermore, the nested CV algorithm can be applied to other models beyond just the Cox PH model, including other supervised learning models through survival stacking \citep{craig2021}.
+However, the exact conditions for when the standard CV intervals fail even in the $n > p$ setting is still not fully understood.
+Generally, we observed that increasing the sample size $n$ led to better coverage.
+We also saw that a sufficiently large number of repetition for the nested CV algorithm is necessary for getting a reliable estimate of the MSE for $p >n$ scenarios and for the confidence intervals to attain proper coverage.
+Increasing the number of repetition renders the process computationally more intensive, but these repetitions can be easily run in parallel, mitigating the computational challenges.
+This is an important advantage, as it allows for the process to be still viable for large-scale applications.

+In conclusion, our work attests to the effectiveness of the nested CV procedure for estimating the MSE of the prediction error and for constructing confidence intervals of the Cox model test error.
+This method outperforms the standard CV approach, which our experiments revealed as less reliable, especially when the number of features exceeds the number of observations.